lakes, hills and views in the lake district

 Meet at Keswick

-New for 2021 and by popular demand, I will be running a 3 day long workshop in the Lake District designed around my style of photography, photographing gorgeous lakeside views low down, various waterfalls, easy access but high up grand landscapes and if the weather is really good, views from summits.
+Join me for a 3 day workshop in the Lake District designed around my style of photography, photographing gorgeous lakeside views low down, various waterfalls, easy access but high up grand landscapes and if the weather is really good, views from summits.

-My aim will ultimately be, especially for sunset to have us somewhere higher up on a hillside to capture a stunning view with beautiful golden hour light and as such, you will be used to hill walking and have experience in that kind of terrain.
+My aim will ultimately be at some point to have us somewhere higher up on a mountain to capture a stunning view with beautiful golden hour light and as such, you should be used to hill walking and have experience in that kind of terrain.
 We won’t go super big with the mountains, choosing locations we should be able to get down within a hour after dark.

 However, we will also take in other beauty areas of the Lake District such as at the lake side or waterfalls, these are particularly useful if the cloud is low or its overcast.
-We will have a real mixture for the whole weekend.
+We will have a real mixture for the whole weekend and we will make the locations work with whatever the weather throws at us.

 As you can see, we will be as flexible as we can for the whole weekend and enjoy the days at locations when they’re at their best.